"Soon Enough If Done Rightly"

 In the early 1980s, Supreme Court Librarian Brian Polley attempted to locate original sealed documents issued by the Territorial Court.
 Several were found in the Florida State Archives, but nearly all had been compressed through years of improper storage, causing the loss of fine details.

-Seal of the Court with two notable exceptions.
+Mr. Polley did learn that the Territorial Court seal was strikingly similar to the present Supreme Court seal, with two notable exceptions.
 First, a seated Goddess of Justice appears in both seals, but in the Territorial version the eagle faces away from her.
 Second, the Goddess in the Territorial seal is seated on a bale of cotton, whereas in the present seal she is seated on a block of stone.
 The use of a cotton bale undoubtedly reflects the importance of cotton to Florida's early economy.

 The present seal was officially adopted in 1950, and is the one set into the floor immediately beneath the Court rotunda.
 As in all prior seals, the official motto is the Latin phrase Sat Cito Si Recte (pronounced as saht see-to see rayk- tay), which means "Soon enough if done rightly."
 The phrase indicates the importance of taking the time necessary to reach the correct result.